prateekjain24/TubeScribe/README.md

 Troubleshooting
 - “ffmpeg not found”: install FFmpeg and ensure it’s on PATH (see Requirements).
 - “Restricted / Private / Age‑restricted”: use cookies with yt‑dlp outside the tool to download audio locally, then run `ytx summarize-file` on the transcript.
+- “ytx: command not found”: ensure your Python scripts path is on PATH (e.g., `~/.local/bin` or pipx bin dir).
 - “No module named ytx”: avoid running `ytx` from inside the `ytx/` folder; or use module form: `PYTHONPATH=ytx/src python -m ytx.cli …`
 - Gemini timestamps: best‑effort; prefer `--timestamps chunked` for reliable coarse timings.